VonHeikemen/lsp-zero.nvim/README.md

 #### Automatic setup of LSP servers

-You can use [mason.nvim](https://github.com/williamboman/mason.nvim) to manage the installation of the LSP servers, and lsp-zero to handle the configuration of the servers.
+If you decided to install [mason.nvim](https://github.com/williamboman/mason.nvim) and [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) you can manage the installation of the LSP servers from inside Neovim, and then use lsp-zero to handle the configuration.

-For more details about how to use mason.nvim see the guide how to [integrate with mason.nvim](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/guides/integrate-with-mason-nvim.md).
+For more details about how to use mason.nvim with lsp-zero see the guide on how to [integrate with mason.nvim](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/guides/integrate-with-mason-nvim.md).

-Here a usage example.
+Here a basic usage example.

 ```lua
 local lsp = require('lsp-zero').preset({})